Georgette-Lumbe/test_me/README.md

 ### The ideal user of this quiz

+* Quiz lovers
+* General culture lovers
 * People who like general knowledge quiz
-* General culture lovers
 * People who like to exercise their brain
-* Quiz lovers
+* People who like to test their general knowledge
+* People who want to know new things
 * People who want a quick, simple and elegant quiz application.

 ## User Stories